-If thicker gooey caramel wasn’t enough, I pack on a few more calories and add chopped pecans.
-Then I drizzle it…heavily with dark chocolate.
-(There’s no point to drizzling if you aren’t going to do it heavily! lol)
+If thicker gooey caramel wasn’t enough, I pack on a few more calories and add chopped pecans, then drizzle it… with dark chocolate.
+(There’s no point to drizzling if you aren’t going to do it heavily!
+Lol)

-To make this recipe move along quickly be sure to have your nuts all chopped before hand.
+To make this recipe move along quickly be sure to have your nuts all chopped beforehand.
 You’ll also want to have a small cookie sheet sprayed with Pam or another No stick spray to place the apples on after dipping.

 I’ve tried a lot of different techniques over the years and this one works best, but really if you leave them sitting out on the counter, that caramel is going to slip off no matter what!
 (Just like mine started to do in the picture above) So you’ll still need to put them in the refrigerator to store them.

 The best way to wash them is to fill a medium sauce pan with water and bring it to a boil.
 Once it is boiling quickly dip each apple and twirl it around for a second.
 Use a dry paper towel and quickly wipe off as much wax as you can.

 Next unwrap all the caramel in one regular size bag of Kraft caramel’s.
 Place them in a small microwaveable glass bowl.

 Tip: Use glass not plastic.
 Glass will hold the heat and keep your caramel softer longer.
 Another handy tip, make sure you have sticks on hand.
 The bags of caramel no longer come with sticks for your apples.
 I purchase a large bag of them from the craft store and keep them on hand.
-You never know when you might need to dip say…200 apples! lol
+You never know when you might need to dip say…200 apples!
+Lol

 Next add 1/4 cup light corn syrup.
-Remember these are “Double” caramel apples so we won’t be adding water to the caramel’s like the traditional recipe calls for, just corn syrup.
+Remember these are “Double” caramel apples, so we won’t be adding water to the caramel’s like the traditional recipe calls for, just corn syrup.
 It makes a nice thick caramel.